easydatawarehousing/ruby_measure_responsetime/README.md

     bin/test_all_rubies.rb rodauth 0

 Tweak [rubies.yml](/scripts/rodauth/rubies.yml) if needed.
-The test Rodauth application was tested with MRI 2.0 to 3.2, JRuby and Truffleruby.
+The test Rodauth application was tested with MRI 3.0 to 3.3.
+You can add other rubies like JRuby and Truffleruby.

 Then run the test by specifying the number of iterations (N) and optionally a 'Run-ID'.
 The Run-ID is simply an integer greater than zero added to each record